Oggou/rh_resonance/README.md

 3. Produce all resonance and geometric plots in `/figures`

 All computations use **mpmath** arbitrary precision (up to 800 digits).
+Just exit out of the plot to continue the script.

 ---